 With a one-year-old at home and another on the way, Ashley and husband Jared knew it was time to give their family more space than their townhome could provide.
 Four-stories of staircases made for a lot of baby gates, and they were ready to have a backyard where their kids could play.

 Ashley and Jared found a mid-century home in the suburbs with a beautiful backyard that backed up to a pond.
 The home needed a lot of work, but the soaring ceilings and architectural details made it more than worth it.

-Master Bathroom Makeover with Bold Geometric Tile
+Main Bathroom Makeover with Bold Geometric Tile

-The master bathroom already had a large footprint, but included some quirky features like a pocket door into another bedroom.
+The main bathroom already had a large footprint, but included some quirky features like a pocket door into another bedroom.
 They reconfigured the space and put in a large shower enclosure, freestanding tub, dual vanities and built-in storage.